AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * {api:anychart.format#DateTimeFormat}outputDateFormat(){api}
 * {api:anychart.format#TimeFormat}outputTimeFormat(){api}

-The following sample shows how to set the output date/time format for the default locale.
-Please note that the output format is not affected by the input one.
+The following sample shows how to set the output date/time format – it affects dates displayed [data grid tooltips](Data_Grid/Tooltips) and [timeline tooltips](Timeline/Tooltips).
+The default output locale is used.
+Also, please note that the output format is not affected by the input one.

 ```
 // create data